jamesshore/ergotest/docs/automation_api.md

 * The [it()](test_api.md#it) result is found in [TestCaseResult.it](#testcaseresultit).

 > **Note:** For ease of reporting, each [beforeAll()](test_api.md#beforeall) and [afterAll()](test_api.md#afterall) result is contained a [TestCaseResult](#testcaseresult).
 The details are in the [it](#testcaseresultit) property.

+The remainder of this document is intended to be used as a reference.
+It describes the classes, methods, and supporting types

 [Back to top](#automation-api)